kghorvath/kghorvath.com/content/meta/index.md

 hidemeta: true
 ---

-This website is hosted on a Debian LXC host running [Apache](https://httpd.apache.org/).
-I'm using [Caddy](https://caddyserver.com/) as a reverse proxy and to handle certificates from [Let's Encrypt](https://letsencrypt.org/).

-The website itself is built in [Hugo](https://gohugo.io/), using my own custom theme.
+This website is hosted on Github Pages.
+You can find the repository for it [here](https://gitlab.com/khorvath/kghorvath.com).
+It's built in [Hugo](https://gohugo.io) using a custom theme I created called kNight.